erynmcfarlane/GraduateStatsClass/README.md

 # Graduate Stats Class
 Thinking hard about and developing a stats class for York's graduate biology stats class.

-**Folks are very welcome to use the material here, but please credit Eryn McFarlane at York Univeristy, and please let me know via emcfar [at] yorku.ca.
+**Folks are very welcome to use the material here, but please credit Eryn McFarlane at York University, Toronto, and please let me know via emcfar [at] yorku.ca.
 I'd be happy to know of any mistakes or suggested changes too!!**

 Things will be liberally borrowed from Alex Buerkle's population genetics class, the University of Wyoming Data Science working group, University of Edinburgh's SEED, and other instances that I've written code to help students (i.e. the Flycatcher Field season R bootcamp)